quicwg/base-drafts/draft-ietf-quic-tls.md

 This mechanism replaces the TLS KeyUpdate message.
 Endpoints MUST NOT send a TLS KeyUpdate message.
-Endpoints MUST treat the receipt of a TLS KeyUpdate message as a connection error of type 0x10a, equivalent to a fatal TLS alert of unexpected_message (see {{tls-errors}}).
+Endpoints MUST treat the receipt of a TLS KeyUpdate message in a 1-RTT packet as a connection error of type 0x10a, equivalent to a fatal TLS alert of unexpected_message (see {{tls-errors}}).

 {{ex-key-update}} shows a key update process, where the initial set of keys used (identified with @M) are replaced by updated keys (identified with @N).
 The